FAQ - Frequently Asked Questions & Answers FAQ - Frequently Asked Questions & Answers

 Before sending a return, be sure to contact our support service for instructions.

-How long does Balanset-1A device last?
+How long does Balanset-1A last?
 Does it break often?

 Balanset devices are known for their high build quality and reliability.
 Breakdowns occur extremely rarely and are usually associated with external mechanical damage or improper operation (e.g., dropping the device, sensor cable wear, etc.).